 "We're always looking for reasons to have a party," said Osman.
 "Amy came to me and said we should talk about the early days of Berkshire foodism."

 This led to discussion of Brock's first eatery in Stockbridge, the Back Room, and her next space in Housatonic, Take Out Alice, which was renamed Alice's Restaurant when a dining room was added.
-Both locations left lasting imprints on Loveless' professional style despite only keeping their doors open for four combined years.

 The first installment of the Dream Away's "Incredibly Short ..." series last December recognized the influence of Ruth Adams Bronz, who owned, ran, and cooked for Miss Ruby's Café in West Stockbridge from 1978 to 1983.